 More importantly, your constituent now feels like more than a name in a database — they feel like you know them, and are working to have a deeper relationship with them.

-All of these small steps add up to big jumps in engagement, and ultimately revenue.
 Once you have optimized emails, you can then move onto personalizing digital ads, text messages, push notifications, and more.

 How Atlanta Mission Transformed Its Communications

 Atlanta Mission empowers people experiencing homelessness in Atlanta.
 Before the switch to Salesforce, Atlanta Mission relied heavily on direct mail to connect with their donors.
 The volume of mail was expensive and they were relying on the same set of messages for every donor and prospect.
 To personalize their outreach to donors, staff members James Barrell and Bonnie Beauchamp created a set of surveys to get to know their donors and prospects better.
-Using that data, they began designing personalized donor journeys, automated via email using the Nonprofit Success Pack, Pardot Lists & Engagement Studio.
+Using that data, they began designing personalized donor journeys, automated via email using the Nonprofit Success Pack, Account Engagement Lists & Engagement Studio.
 The results:

 - Time Efficiency: a single campaign that used to take four to 12 hours of staff time now only takes minutes.